Greta Gerwig: Directorial style

-Influences

 In an interview with Maclean's, Gerwig cited Woody Allen as a major influence in her work stating, "His influence is hard to measure because it runs so deep".
-Her other influences include Howard Hawks, Ernst Lubitsch, Carole Lombard, Joan Didion, Patti Smith, Chantal Akerman, Claire Denis, Mia Hansen-Løve, John Huston, Mike Leigh and Agnès Varda.
+Her other influences include Howard Hawks, Ernst Lubitsch, Carole Lombard, Joan Didion, Patti Smith, Federico Fellini, Chantal Akerman, Claire Denis, Mia Hansen-Løve, John Huston, Mike Leigh and Agnès Varda.

 Personal life

-She lives in Brooklyn with American filmmaker Noah Baumbach, her partner since late 2011.
-In March 2019, it was announced Gerwig had given birth to their first child.
-In December 2022, Gerwig announced that she was expecting their second child.